metabase/metabase/docs/administration-guide/06-collections.md

 ### Permissions and sub-collections
 One nuance with how collections permissions work has to do with sub-collections.
 A user group can be given access to a collection located somewhere within one or more sub-collections *without* having to have access to every collection "above" it.
 E.g., if a user group had access to the "Super Secret Collection" that's saved several layers deep within a "Marketing" collection that the group does *not* have access to, the "Super Secret Collection" would show up at the top-most level that the group *does* have access to.

-To learn more, check out our learn article on [Working with collection permissions](https://www.metabase.com/learn/organization/organization/collection-permissions.html).
+To learn more, check out our Learn article on [working with collection permissions](https://www.metabase.com/learn/organization/organization/collection-permissions.html).

 ### Personal collections